mjtanner-github/Employee-o-matic/README.md

 ![Install the program dependancies.](./resources/images/fig_25.png)

-6. Finally run the program with 'node'.
+6. Finally, run the program with 'node'.

 ![Run the program with 'node'.](./resources/images/fig_26.png)